 “As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.
 Be completely humble and gentle; be patient, bearing with one another in love” (Ephesians 4: 1-2).

 Now I just happened to look at these verses again in the King James version and noticed something different in the last part of the verse: “…with all lowliness and meekness, with longsuffering, forbearing one another in love.”

-The difference is small, but it seemed significant to me: The semicolon used in the NIV directly before “be patient” makes it look like there are two separate thoughts, whereas the series of commas in the KJV looks more like a continuous, connected thought.
+The difference is small, but it triggered a thought in my mind: The semicolon used in the NIV directly before “be patient” makes it look like there are two separate thoughts (being humble and gentle on the one hand and patient and bearing with people on the other), whereas the series of commas in the KJV looks more like a continuous, connected thought.
 The original Greek of the New Testament doesn’t have punctuation, of course; but as I looked at it, it seemed to me that the sense of the verse really is one continuous subject and thought – with humility, gentleness, and patience seeming to be grouped together as related qualities.

 Anyway, I think this small tactic is helping me grow in this area.
 Perhaps not as quickly as I would like, but I have to be patient.